 Real estate prices depend on the law of supply and demand.
 When the demand for property is high but property is scarce, prices skyrocket and it becomes a seller's market.
 When the number of available properties increases to glut the market, prices typically drop.

-Supply and demand in real estate isn't easy to balance.
-Creating more real estate takes time, considerable work, and a lot of effort.
-It's not possible at all in some cases and even when it is, it might not be possible for supply to increase in time to meet consumer demand.
+Supply and demand in real estate aren't easy to balance.
+Creating more saleable properties takes time, considerable work, and a lot of effort.
+It's not possible at all in some cases, and even when it is, it might not be possible for supply to increase in time to meet consumer demand.